1abdelhalim/standard-deviation-calculator/README.md

 # standard-deviation-calculator
-This is a project from FreeCodeCamp
+This is a task from FreeCodeCamp data analysis course.